dedoussis/asynction/README.md

 ## Specification Extentions

 Asynction has extended the AsyncAPI 2.0.0 specification to provide support for coupling SocketIO semantical entities (such as namespaces, events and acks) to python objects (such as handler callabes or other `flask_socketio.SocketIO` methods).
 Some of the extentions below are necessary to express the Socket.IO protocol semantics, while others are solely needed for the programmatic purposes of Asynction.
 The extentions introduced adhere to the [Specification Extention guidelines](https://www.asyncapi.com/docs/specifications/2.0.0#specificationExtensions) of the AsyncAPI spec.

+For further guidance on how to generally express a SocketIO API using AsyncAPI, refer to this article: <https://dedouss.is/posts/2021-07-14-documenting-socketio-part-2.html>

 ### Event handler